 What makes hepatitis a global health problem?

-Viral hepatitis is the 7th leading cause of death globally, accounting for 1.4 million deaths per year – more than HIV/AIDS or malaria.
+Viral hepatitis is one of the leading causes of death globally, accounting for 1.34 million deaths per year – more than HIV/AIDS or malaria.
 Together, hepatitis B virus (HBV) and hepatitis C (HCV) are the leading cause of liver cancer in the world, accounting for 80% of cases.
 Viral hepatitis is not found in one location nor amongst one demographic, it affect millions of people without them even being aware.
 Resulting in the real possibility of developing fatal liver disease at some point in their lives and unknowingly transmitting the infection to others.

 With the availability of vaccines for hepatitis A, B and E, effective treatments for hepatitis A and B and a cure for hepatitis C, the elimination of viral hepatitis achievable, but we need to come together to make it happen.